WhitmanCS370/sp24-lab12/README.md

 Then increasing the number of lines to 50 and verify the program crashes as described.

 * Why does `open_log` need the line `global LOG`?
 What happens if it is removed?
+* Because 'LOG' is global and it is being modified
 * Why doesn’t the `log` function need this statement?
+* It is not being modified

 ### Section 2: Windowing
 Run